jobbogamer/jobbogamer.github.io/_posts/blog/2013-12-29-i-made-a-thing-emojiboard.md

 layout: post
 ---

+**Note**: EmojiBoard is no longer under active development, and has not been updated with new Emoji since 2013.
+It is also no longer being hosted on my site.
+I'm keeping this post around as a historical archive.

+***

 I like to use Emoji symbols when I'm using my iPhone or iPad, but I don't like having to keep the Emoji keyboard turned on.
 I always end up hitting the 'change keyboard' button by accident.
 I set up a few text shortcuts to the symbols I use the most, but there's no easy way to access the other symbols.
 So I made one. <!-- more -->

 ![][img1]